Lemongrass (Cymbopogon citratus)

-Fresh, fragrant and flavoursome, Lemongrass adds body and a touch of the exotic to meals without overpowering or dominating the flavour profile of a dish.
-It pairs well with garlic, galangal, shallots, turmeric, ginger, chicken, pork, fish and chilli peppers.
-Lemon Grass is predominantly used in Thai, Indonesian, Vietnamese and Malaysian soups, curries, stews laksas, rendangs and condiments.
-Additionally it can be added to many Asian desserts that have rice flour, palm sugar and coconut milk.
+Fresh, fragrant and flavoursome, lemongrass adds body and a touch of the exotic to meals without overpowering or dominating the flavour profile of a dish.
+It marries with garlic, galangal, shallots, turmeric, ginger, chicken, pork, fish and chilli.
+Lemongrass is predominantly used in Thai, Indonesian, Vietnamese and Malaysian soups, curries, stews laksas, rendangs and condiments.
+Additionally, it can be added to many Asian desserts that have rice flour, palm sugar and coconut milk.

 Propagation is by division of the bulbous base with roots.
 After pulling apart sections cut the leaves off and then plant in the garden or a pot.
 These cut leaves are good to be used as mulch.
 It is best to plant in spring, summer or early autumn, if propagated in winter the success rate can be quite low.
 Plant each 30cm apart.

 Using thick mulch around the plant means it will need very little attention once it has first been established.

 It is best to plant lemongrass in well-drained soil with full or partial sun.
 In cold climates, lemongrass can be planted in a pot to bring inside in harsher weather.
 In very low temperatures it can help to spray the leaves of lemongrass with warm water.
 Lemongrass needs a minimum night temperature of 8 degrees.

 Lemongrass is often used as a barrier plant to divide grass from the garden bed and in Laos it is very thickly planted with the idea of keeping snakes away from the house.